Q: When does the Skyline College Promise Scholars Program Application open?

 Q: How long does the Skyline College Promise Scholars Program last?

 A: The Promise Scholars Program will provide students who are accepted into the program with financial support, academic support, and structured guidance for up to three full years.
-In order to remain in good standing in the program, students must:

 • Enroll full-time (minimum 12 units) every semester.
 Summer sessions are also highly encouraged, and students who do not earn a minimum of 30 units in their first two semesters (fall and spring) will be required to sign up for units in the summer session.

-• Maintain academic progress, a minimum cumulative GPA of 2.0, and a completion rate of above 50% (students with extenuating circumstances, especially in the first semester, may be able to remain in the program if they do not meet these parameters)
+• Maintain academic progress, a minimum cumulative GPA of 2.0, and a completion rate of above 50%.
+Students with extenuating circumstances, especially in the first semester, may be able to remain in the program if they do not meet these parameters.

 • Regularly engage and participate in program requirements, such as regular counseling appointments and counseling group sessions.